JamFfm/PHMeasureADS1115/README.md

 See table 3 in the ADS1015/ADS1115 datasheet for more info on gain.

-If you have no idea enter 1.
+**If you have no idea enter 1**

 ## Data Type

-- Digit:
+- **Digit:**
 This shows the value of the MCP 3008 and runs from 0-1024.
 This is the basic of all measurement.

-- Voltage:
+- **Voltage:**
 This shows the calculated value of the Voltage measurement.
+It depends on the Gain selected.

+Example: Gain 1 = +/-4.096V

-Voltage = 5 / 1024.0 * Digit
+Voltage = ((4.096V * Digit) / 32767) - offset

-5 is the basic voltage of the Board
-This means 1024 digit is equal to 5V.
+This means 32767 digit is equal to 4.096V.

+Why only 32767?
+Because there are another 32767 values of the negative numbers.
+But we only deal with the positive number range.

+Check it by this: Put a voltmeter to measure the voltage between GND and Po.
+PH ist calculated by voltage so it should be checked with voltmeter.

-- pH Value:
+- **pH Value:**
-This shows the calculated value of the pH measurment. phvalue = 7 + ((2.532 - voltage) / *0.1839* )
+This shows the calculated value of the pH measurment.

+phvalue = 7 + ((2.532V - measured_voltage) / *0.1839* )

-As discribed above the *0.1839* has to be adopted in the code.
+As discribed above (calibration) the *0.1839* has to be adopted in the code.
+You may need a different factor.
+So this one is always **individual**

+Example I used (7 + ((2.548V - measured_voltage) / 0.17826))

-Maybe the 2.532 has to be adopted to the voltage value you measure with the short circuit between the the small BNC hole and the external part of BNC.
+Maybe the 2.532V (or 2.548V) has to be adopted to the voltage value you measure with the short circuit between the the small BNC hole and the external part of BNC.
+The voltage of short circuit is the aquivelent to pH 7.

 # Hint